 The CHEAR Unit conducts projects which involve both primary data collection and secondary data analysis, and utilizes both quantitative and qualitative research methods where appropriate.
 A full time research staff includes data programmer/analysts, master's-level research associates, research assistants and support personnel.

 The CHEAR Faculty Advisory Board includes members from the Schools of Business, Dentistry, Law, Medicine, Nursing, Pharmacy, Public Health, and Social Work.
 The Dean of each affiliated school appoints one member to this board.
 The Faculty Advisory Board meets four times per semester to facilitate interdisciplinary research focused on children’s health and also to secure mentorship for trainees at all levels as well as junior faculty.

-The CHEAR Unit offers several training and fellowship opportunities: an NIH-funded fellowship in pediatric health services research, a post-doctoral research fellowship in methods of economic evaluation for childhood health interventions, and a nationally-competitive elective month in pediatric health services research for under-represented minority pediatric residents.
+The CHEAR Unit offers several training opportunities: a nationally-competitive elective month in pediatric health services research for under-represented minority pediatric residents and more.
 Additional information on training programs can be found here: chear.org/training.

 For more information about CHEAR, please call 734-615-0616.